>>> DOWNLOAD a printable conference workshop program

 - techniques for selecting and combining theories based on situational analysis.

 Case examples will be used to illustrate why evaluation theory matters and how different theoretical perspectives can inform, shape and guide the design and conduct of evaluations in different practice settings.

 This workshop aligns with competencies in the AES Evaluator’s Professional Learning Competency Framework.
 The identified domains are:

 - Domain 1 – Evaluative attitude and professional practice

 - Domain 4 – Research methods and systematic inquiry

 The workshop is designed for both new and experienced evaluators and commissioners of evaluation.

-Brad Astbury is a senior manager at ARTD Consulting and works out of the Melbourne office.
+Brad Astbury is a Director of ARTD Consulting and works out of the Melbourne office.
 He has over 18 years’ experience in evaluation and applied social research and considerable expertise in combining diverse forms of evidence to improve both the quality and utility of evaluation.
 He has managed and conducted needs assessments, process and impact studies and theory-driven evaluations across a wide range of policy areas for industry, government, community and not-for-profit clients.
 Prior to joining ARTD in 2018, Brad worked for over a decade at the University of Melbourne, where he taught and mentored postgraduate evaluation students.

 A gentle introduction to the collection and analysis of statistical data for evaluation